subos2008/binance-tool/README.md

 1. filled, with stop trade in books
 1. close to target, with target sell in the books
 1. invalidated by getting close to exit with no fills
+1. completed. defined by FillOrDrainPosition being complete in an end state.

+= position states

+1. filling
+1. filled as much as possible
+1. filled as much as possible, which was zero
+1. draining at target
+1. draining at stop (note can drain at target for a while then remainder at stop)

 = class FillOrDrainPosition